Is Tijuana worth visiting?

 Disclaimer: This post contains affiliate links.
 At no cost to you, I might earn a small commission if you make a purchase through the links in this article.

-Is Tijuana dangerous for tourists?
+Is Tijuana safe for tourists?

 Tijuana, Baja California